The Cultural Foundations of Honor and Revenge in Saxon Society

 Kinship and Collective Responsibility

 At the heart of the blood feud system was the principle of collective responsibility.
 The Saxon sib, or extended kinship group, operated as a mutual protection society.
 Each member had obligations to defend, support, and avenge their kin.
 This system provided a form of rough justice in a world without centralized state authority capable of policing remote settlements.
-When a killing occurred, the victim's family had the right — and the duty — to seek vengeance against the killer or any male member of the killer's family.
+When a killing occurred, the victim's family had the right—and the duty—to seek vengeance against the killer or any male member of the killer's family.
 This reciprocal violence could spiral across generations, creating cycles of bloodshed that shaped the political landscape of early England.
+Law codes from the reign of King Ine of Wessex (late 7th century) attempted to regulate these cycles by imposing time limits on feud action, yet the underlying logic of kin-based retaliation remained powerful for centuries.

 The Role of the Lord and Retinue